 As well as flying various club aircraft or ferrying privately-owned aircraft, I also had a share in a Cessna FRA150M (Aerobat) which I thought was a fun little aeroplane to fly.

 As aviation is a real passion for me, I have always tried to stay employed within the industry.
 I have previously worked at Tatenhill Airfield, first as Weekend Fire Cover then moving on to working in the Hangar maintaining aircraft, as an apprentice.
-Following that, I went to work for a large Ground Handling company at Birmingham Airport on the ramp as a Turnaround Coordinator (Dispatcher), where I was also trained to use the various pieces of Ground Support Equipment (GSE), taught to marshall aircraft, was pushback headset trained and also pushback driver trained.
+Following that, I went to work for a large Ground Handling company at Birmingham Airport on the ramp as a Baggage Agent before being offered the role of a Turnaround Coordinator (Dispatcher).
+I was trained to use the various pieces of Ground Support Equipment (GSE), taught to marshall aircraft, was pushback headset trained and also pushback driver and tow trained.

 I am honest and trustworthy, which I hope you’ll see from the fact that all of my flying qualifications and hours are published on this website rather than hidden.
 I do not want to mis-lead you in any way; I am a PPL holder and I can’t charge to ferry your aircraft.
 I do have a written statement from the CAA regarding PPL Ferry Operations and it is perfectly legal provided I do not make a profit from the flight – I just ask that you cover my expenses as laid out in my Terms & Conditions.

-*All MEP ferries are carried out by a current CPL/MEIR holder and so will incur additional Pilot costs to cover his time.*
+*All MEP ferries are carried out by a current CPL/MEIR holder and so will incur additional Pilot costs to cover their time.*